List of diglossic regions: Polish

 Before World War II, the Polish intelligentsia and those trying to emulate them, over-pronounced the words with hard "h" such as "hak" ("hook" in Polish) to know when to spell a word with "h", and when to spell the soft "h" sound with "ch" as in "chleb" ("bread" in Polish).
 An example of a person using this method to spell properly is Jerzy Petersburski.

+Another aspect is the pronunciation of the letter "ł."
+The traditional pronunciation of "ł" was [ɫ̪], a velarized form of L. That pronunciation was called the "noble's ł" (Ł szlacheckie) or "borderland ł" (Ł kresowe.)
+Today it is referred to as the Ł przedniojęzykowe and has mostly died out within Poland, replaced by the now standard [w] pronunciation.
+The old form is still spoken in the border regions and in the old Kresy, by Poles in Lithuania and Galicia.

+The main reason for its disappearance within central Poland may be the elimination of Polish elites during World War 2 and the communist period.
+Nonetheless, even during the communist era, up to the 1960s and all radio announcers, theatre and movie actors were still schooled to use the traditional ł (ł sceniczne) and can be heard in old news reels, and even children cartoons such as Miś Uszatek.

 Ukrainian

 Until recently, Russian has been the High language and Ukrainian the Low language.
 However, data collected recently shows that diglossia in Ukraine is shifting.

-With the language policy of the Ukrainian government, and the continued use of Russian in many parts of the country, there are many places (including Kyiv, Odessa, the Crimea, and the eastern part of the country) where people use Russian for everyday speech but Ukrainian for official purposes and street signs.
+With the language policy of the Ukrainian government, and the continued use of Russian in many parts of the country, there are many places (including Kyiv, Odesa, the Crimea, and the eastern part of the country) where people use Russian for everyday speech but Ukrainian for official purposes and street signs.
 Consequently, Russian is now the Low language and Ukrainian the High, which is a reversal from their relative position before Ukraine's independence.

 Middle East and North Africa

 Arabic

-Throughout the Arab World, Modern Standard Arabic (MSA) is the "high" standard written language and the many local colloquial dialects of Arabic are the "low" variety.
-However, every Arabic speaker, no matter how "cultured," is raised speaking a dialect, not MSA.
+Throughout the Arab World, Classical Arabic is the "high" standard written language and the many local colloquial dialects of Arabic are the "low" variety.
+However, every Arabic speaker, no matter how "cultured," is raised speaking a dialect.

-The situation with the Literary Arabic (الفصحى al-fuṣ-ḥā) versus spoken varieties of Arabic (العامية al-`āmmiyya or الدارجة ad-dārija) differs from country to country, but every Arab country's official language is "standard Arabic" (MSA).
+The situation with the Classical Arabic (الفصحى al-fuṣ-ḥā) versus spoken varieties of Arabic (العامية al-`āmmiyya or الدارجة ad-dārija) differs from country to country, but every Arab country's official language is "Modern standard Arabic" (MSA).
 Certain dialects have obtained a level of prestige.
 There is no consensus on which variety of Arabic should be taught to foreigners, although generally MSA is, since nearly all Arabic texts are written in that variety.

 The debate continues about the future of the divided Arabic language, both among Arabic linguists in the Arab world and those outside it.
 Some prefer the status quo (existing diglossia).
 Many Arab purists, on the other hand, insist that only Modern Standard Arabic should be used, written and taught, believing all dialectical versions to be decadent.
 Some suggestions are: